 Campus Police Officers

-The Chief, Deputy Chief, Lieutenant, Sergeant and all other campus police officers have the same authority on campus as municipal officers.
+The Chief, Deputy Chief, Captain, Sergeant and all other campus police officers have the same authority on campus as municipal officers.
 They are trained to the standards of the Municipal Police Training Council and are empowered to detain, question, and arrest violators of Massachusetts' statutes.
 They may also report infractions of college rules to the administration for possible disciplinary hearings.
 MassArt Police Officers receive training in areas such as community policing, criminal investigation, self-defense and other related fields.

 Institutional Security Officers